martdegraaf/martdegraaf.github.io/src/blog/content/posts/troubleshoot-application-gateway-in-production/index.md

 publishdate: 2025-10-28T18:13:48+01:00
 draft: false
 author: ["Mart de Graaf"]
-tags: ["waf", "application gateway", "troubleshooting", "azure", "security"]
+tags: ["WAF", "application gateway", "troubleshooting", "azure", "security"]
 summary: "How do you troubleshoot a Web Application Firewall in production?
 How can you find false positives?
 In this blog I will share some tips and tricks."
 # Toc
 ShowToc: true